Vayel/TEDTalksViz/README.md

 # TEDTalksViz

-Interative visualizations of the dataset https://www.kaggle.com/rounakbanik/ted-talks
+Interative visualizations of the dataset https://www.kaggle.com/rounakbanik/ted-talks.

-## Dataset overview
+Open `src/index.html` with a web browser (tested with TODO).
+You need an access to web as data are read with AJAX calls (to this repo).

 ## Questions